Third Woman Press: Use of Visual Arts

 According to the TWP website, the third issue is "...further brought to life with the incorporation of visual art by seventeen noted women of color artists."
 The images, which are mainly from the same period as the book's original publishing date, were chosen by Celia Herrera Rodriguez.
 Rodriguez wrote that the pictures chosen are absent from academic discourse about art in the book's postface.
 Rodriguez continued to say that the few times these texts are given recognition, they are viewed through a Eurocentric lens.

 Foreword and Bibliography

 Published shortly after the 9/11 terrorist attack, this edition includes a new foreword by Cherne L. Moraga addressing the attack.
-Morago commented on the rise of extreme patriotism, Muslim hatred, and the refusal of the United States to acknowledge the mistakes that led to the attacks.
+Moraga commented on the rise of extreme patriotism, Muslim hatred, and the refusal of the United States to acknowledge the mistakes that led to the attacks.
 Moraga also writes about the emergence of intersectionality and the increase of women of color as prominent participants in socio-political movements in the same foreword.
 Moraga ends her introduction by claiming that despite the social and political progress made since This Bridge Called my Back was first published, racism still exists.